 County Wicklow and some idyllic walks can be found just an hour's ride outside of Dublin.
 We visited Glendalough on an organized day tour when we first moved to Ireland five years ago.
 The tour was great but a bit rushed and we wanted to return to explore the area again on our own terms.
-The chance presented itself on a gorgeous Sunday afternoon in early September 2015 when we decided to try out St. Kevin's Glendalough bus service for our triumphant return to the area.
+The chance presented itself on a gorgeous Sunday afternoon in early September 2015 when we decided to try out Saint Kevin's Glendalough bus service for our triumphant return to the Wicklow Mountains National Park, one of the most popular places in Ireland's Ancient East.
 While driving certainly offers the most flexibility in exploring the region, we don't have a car so the St. Kevin's bus service was super helpful.
 For just 20 EUR return, the service runs twice a day on the weekends departing Dublin at around 11:30 am and returning at 4:30 pm.
+The bus drops off and picks up passengers at the Glendalough Visitor Centre.
 We found this gave us just enough time for a brisk hike up and around Spinc and Glenealo Valley (White Route) taking in sweeping views of the Upper Lake with a few moments to spare to marvel at the scenery and take some pictures before hiking back to the Visitors Centre for the return bus to Dublin.
 The Walks Ireland blog features a helpful map of the trail.
 Here are ten highlights of our hillwalk centered on Glendalough in County Wicklow.

-The 1500 year old monastic settlement is a highlight of any trip to Glendalough.
-The trail begins and ends very close to the ruins and cemetery.
+The 1500 year old monastic city is a highlight of any trip to Glendalough.
+The walking trails begin and end very close to the ruins and cemetery.
+Glendalough also features prominently on the iconic Wicklow Way hike.
 We took a little time to steep in the atmosphere outside the round tower and wandered among the Celtic crosses and other gravestones.
 It's tempting to spend quite a bit of time here exploring the fascinating history, but if you do, your hillwalk will end before it even begins and you won't have time to make the full circuit around the upper lake.

 The good news about Spinc and Glenealo Valley loop trail is that you get the hard part out of the way early.
 The bad news is that the trail is quite steep near the start.
 We ascended past Poulanass Waterfall through a beautiful silent forest marching up 600 wooden planks to the top.